-Can I picket on public sidewalks?
+Do I have a right to picket on public sidewalks?

 Yes, and this is also an activity for which a permit is not required.
 But picketing must be orderly and non-disruptive so pedestrians can pass by and entrances to buildings are not blocked.
 Additionally, cities may constitutionally prohibit picketing in residential areas.